Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 What to Expect During the Developer's Investigation

-Developers will leave no stone un-turned when investigating your property.
-This invasive process should be governed by a robust Access Agreement within the PSA.
+Developers will leave no stone unturned when investigating your property—literally.
+This invasive process should be governed by a robust Access Agreement incorporated into the PSA or attached as an exhibit.
 This agreement is your opportunity to set the rules of engagement for their on-site work.

 Cooperating with Surveys and Inspections